Darryl Yap: Maid in Malacañang

-Yap's film, Maid in Malacañang, drew controversy due to several controversial scenes in the fictional historical film.
-In one scene shown in the film's trailer, Corazon Aquino (portrayed by Giselle Sanchez) was shown telling government forces via telephone to immediately deport the Marcoses from the country while playing mahjong with the Carmelites in Cebu.
+Yap's film, Maid in Malacañang, drew controversy due to several controversial scenes.
+In one scene shown in the film's trailer, Corazon Aquino (played by Giselle Sanchez) was shown telling government forces via telephone to immediately deport the Marcoses from the country while playing mahjong with the Carmelites in Cebu.

 The accuracy of the scene was debunked by Corazon Aquino's daughter Kris Aquino for lacking context.
 Her fan page on Twitter shared an account from former Supreme Court associate justice Cecilia Muñoz-Palma of a phone call between Aquino and United States Ambassador Stephen W. Bosworth.
 During their conversation, Bosworth informed Aquino that Ferdinand Marcos was ready to leave for exile to the United States but requested to stay for a few days in Paoay.
 The account stated that Aquino felt pity for Marcos and wanted to grant him the two days' stay against the advice of her companions.
 In the end, Aquino called Bosworth to inform Marcos that his request would not be granted and should just leave the country.
 Bosworth called Aquino back to inform her that Marcos had left the country.
 The account stated that after Aquino informed her companions of the departure of the Marcoses, the room was in celebration while Aquino remained silent.

 18th Cinemalaya Philippine Independent Film Festival

-Yap was allegedly booed by filmmakers at the 18th Cinemalaya Philippine Independent Film Festival after his name appeared on-screen in the credits of a Cinemalaya film that he helped create.
+In August 2022, Yap was booed by filmmakers at the 18th Cinemalaya Philippine Independent Film Festival after his name appeared on-screen in the credits of a Cinemalaya film that he helped create.
 He stated that he was unable to promote the film due to his work on Maid in Malacañang.